 If you want to recapture that aura, get one of our bunny costumes.
 They're patterned after the original design worn by the actual Bunnies in the Playboy Clubs.
-The classic "Bunny Suit" was a strapless satin corset in any color, worn with Bunny ears of the same fabric and dyed-to-match satin pumps.
-All Bunnies wore a white collar with a black bow tie, white cuffs with Playboy cufflinks, a large, fluffy white bunny tail and black pantyhose.
+The classic "Bunny Suit" was a strapless satin corset in any color.
+It included Bunny ears of the same fabric, black pantyhose and dyed-to-match satin pumps.
+All Bunnies wore a white collar with a black bow tie, white cuffs with Playboy cufflinks, and a large, fluffy white bunny tail.
 Complete your Bunny look with glamorous makeup and a great hairstyle.

 Then polish your Bunny skills.
 Practice the Bunny Stance: with your feet together, arch your back and tuck your hips under.
 Three-inch or higher heels will help.
 The Bunny Perch is easier--just lean against the top of a chair back.
 Your man will love it even more if you serve him a drink by doing the Bunny Dip!
 The Bunny Dip was a move invented by an early Bunny to prevent wardrobe malfunctions while serving drinks.
 To do it, position yourself beside and a bit ahead of the seated guest, facing the same way.
 Starting from the Bunny Stance, bend your knees and lean backwards, keeping your body straight.
 This gives your guest a good view of your assets as you place his drink in front of him.
 It may take a bit of practice to master this move while keeping your balance and avoiding spills.
 Above all, be charming and flirtatious!